YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 Identifies the active Source Server to transition to the passive (standby) state.

-With no -instsecondary specified, $gtm_repl_instsecondary determines the active Source Server.
+With no -instsecondary specified, $ydb_repl_instsecondary determines the active Source Server.

 *-rootprimary*